Zanzibar Travel Advisory

 Today, many of the winding streets and high townhouses of old Stone Town remain unchanged.

-Visitors can walk between the sultan’s palace, the House of Wonders, and the Portuguese fort. and The gardens, the merchants’ houses, and the Turkish baths of the old city.
+Visitors can walk between the sultan’s palace, the House of Wonders, and the Portuguese fort and the gardens, the merchants’ houses, and the Turkish baths of the old city.

 People can also visit spice plantations through spice tours.
 You will have a chance to observe cloves, vanilla, nutmeg, cinnamon, and other spices.